richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 The major changes, in no particular order, include:

-- The only legal place for a certificate wildcard is as the complete left-most component in a domain name.
+- The only legal place for a certificate wildcard is as the complete left-most label in a domain name.

 - The server identity can only be expressed in the subjectAltNames extension; it is no longer valid to use the commonName RDN,